robclu/frnn/README.md

 ## Overview

-fastRNN is a fast Recurrent Neural Network library, which uses C++, CUDA and OpenMP.
+frnn is a fast recurrent neural network library written in c++, and uses CUDA and OpenMP for paralelization.
 It supports all possible configurations of RNN's.

 Support will be provided for both CPU-GPU and CPU-only systems, and will determine which device to use for each function based on its complexity.